kragen/dernocua/text/c-stack-bytecode.md

 compiling to native code, which makes it more feasible to include a compiler in the device itself.
-Its input format doesn’t necessarily have to be C; it might be something like ladder logic, scientific-calculator formulas, or keyboard macros.
+Its input format doesn’t necessarily have to be C; it might be something like ladder logic, scientific-calculator formulas, keyboard macros, Lisp, or Forth.

 How?
 ----